emagar/luminosity/README.md

 **News:**

--   22nov2024 Municipio series consolidated in a single file [here](./data/municipios/0all/) (by Juan Pablo Figueroa Mansur).
+-   22nov2024 Municipio series consolidated in a single file [here](./data/municipios/0all/) (by @jpfmansur Thank you!).

 -   27mar2024 Possible update of the source data to 2021 [here](https://gee-community-catalog.org/projects/hntl/).